jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 ### The Worst

-The worst single intersection near USC can be found at Jefferson & Vermont.
-14 cyclists were injured here.
+The worst single intersection near USC can be found at Jefferson & Vermont, where 14 cyclists were injured during the data collection period.

 <div>
   <img class='fullscreen-article-image'